Weather of 2010: January 19–30

 The 4th person was found dead in a fierce snowstorm that caused power outages in Turkey and traffic chaos in neighboring Bulgaria on the 25th.

 Turkish climatologists working for Istanbul's Natural Disaster Coordination Committee told Turkey's Hurriyet Daily News that snowfall was predicted to continue until Monday evening and reach about 35 cm in parts of Istanbul.

 It was revealed that at least 22 people had died due to extremely cold temperatures in Romania in the last five days by January 25.

 From late 2009 through early 2010, a series of massive snow and ice storms that swept the Dakotas caused a number of Indian Reservations to lose power, heat, and running water for an extended period of time.
 The storms were most severe in both Ziebach and Dewey counties, South Dakota.
 The heavy snow, ice storms and low temperatures of January 26 led to Interstate 90 being closed from Chamberlain to the Minnesota border.
 At nightfall on Monday the 25th, Interstate 29 was closed from Sioux Falls to the North Dakota border.

 Power company officials estimated that about 7,600 customers in South Dakota and 100 in North Dakota did not have power on Monday.
-Some phone systems have also experienced brief telecommunications outages.
+Some phone systems also experienced brief telecommunications outages.
 Kristi Truman, director of the North Dakota Office of Emergency Management was concerned about failing water and power supplies.

-Power outages began with a storm in December knocking down around 5,000 power poles, and has been accelerated by an ice storm on January 22 knocking down another 3,000 power lines on the reservation.
-Among the tribes of South Dakota said to be suffering from the multiple storms are the Cheyenne River Sioux, Crow Creek Sioux Tribe, Flandreau-Santee Sioux Tribe, Lower Brule Sioux Tribe, Rosebud Sioux Tribe, Sisseton-Wahpeton Oyate and Standing Rock Sioux Tribe.
+Power outages began with a storm in December knocking down around 5,000 power poles, and were accelerated by an ice storm on January 22 knocking down another 3,000 power lines on the reservation.
+Among the tribes of South Dakota said to be suffering from the multiple storms were the Cheyenne River Sioux, Crow Creek Sioux Tribe, Flandreau-Santee Sioux Tribe, Lower Brule Sioux Tribe, Rosebud Sioux Tribe, Sisseton-Wahpeton Oyate and Standing Rock Sioux Tribe.

 "There's been winters this bad before, but not with rain so bad it freezes the power lines and snaps the poles", said Joseph Brings Plenty, the 38-year-old chairman of the Cheyenne River Sioux tribe.
 The worst day was on the 28th, when a Native American froze to death in his home after running out of fuel.

 The reservations were further buffeted by the February 5–6, 2010 North American blizzard, which further depleted foodstocks and exacerbated the power problems.

 25 Nepalese people, mostly children, died as a blizzard swept over most of Nepal on January 7.
 Snowstorms probably also occurred in mountainous Bhutan and Sikkim, but no reports were forthcoming.